Marjorie Taylor Greene: Twitter

 Greene's Twitter accounts have been suspended and locked many times for violating Twitter's policies.
 Her Twitter account was temporarily suspended five times in 2021, from manual reviews or automated systems.
 Her personal account was permanently suspended for spreading COVID-19 vaccine misinformation; her official congressional account remains active.
 Her personal account was reinstated in November 2022, weeks after Elon Musk acquired Twitter.

 Greene's personal Twitter account was locked for 12 hours on January 17, 2021, "for multiple violations of our civic integrity policy".
 Twitter's action was based on a company policy it had used to remove thousands of QAnon-related accounts after the storming of the United States Capitol.
 Before the suspension, Greene's posts included false claims about voting fraud and statements blaming electoral officials in Georgia for their failure to act on such claims.
 Upon returning to Twitter, she criticized the company: "Contrary to how highly you think of yourself and your moral platitude, you are not the judge of humanity.
 God is."

 As of March 19, 2021, Greene was barred from blocking anyone on her public Twitter or any other social media account while in office and was forced to pay $10,000 to cover legal fees for MeidasTouch, whose co-founder says it will donate the money to two nonprofit organizations.
 This resulted from an out-of-court settlement between Greene and MeidasTouch after MeidasTouch sued Greene for violating the political action committee's First Amendment rights when she blocked it from posting on her Twitter page.

 In July 2022, Twitter labeled two tweets by Greene, in which she misgendered and deadnamed Assistant Secretary for Health Rachel Levine, as violating their rules on hateful conduct, but did not delete them, saying it believed it was in the public's interest for the tweets to remain accessible.
+Later, in January 2025, Greene targeted and misgendered congresswoman Sarah McBride in a series of tweets, labeling her a "groomer".

 2022 primary ballot challenges

 In early 2022, Greene said that under a provision of a state law, several Georgia electors had filed papers seeking to remove her from the 2022 Republican primary ballot as unqualified for office.
 Electors alleged she had been involved in assisting the 2021 United States Capitol attack.
 On April 1, 2022, Greene filed a federal lawsuit in which she vigorously denied the allegations and sought to have the law blocked as unconstitutional.
 The law allows a candidate to be removed from a ballot after review by an administrative law judge and the Georgia Secretary of State.
 A federal judge denied her challenge on April 18, requiring her to give evidence four days later.
 She testified for three hours on April 22.
-On May 6, the judge ruled that she was eligible for reelection, but the final decision belongs to Georgia Secretary of State Brad Raffensperger.
+On May 6, the judge ruled that she was eligible for reelection, but the final decision belongs to Georgia secretary of state Brad Raffensperger.